richselby7878/xm-labs-handy-flow-steps/README.md

-# Handy Flow Steps
+# Handy Flow Steps Volume 1
 A collection of 10 custom flow steps for use with xMatters or Everbridge Flow Designer.
 Each step could be of use in a variety of custom flows; none are integration specific.
 The steps mostly involve string manipulation, e.g. splitting and truncating.
 There's also a Sleep step.
+See [Handy Flow Steps Volume 2](https://github.com/richselby7878/xm-labs-handy-flow-steps-vol2) for another set of ten steps, focussing on xMatters API and user/group admin.

 The steps come packaged in a workflow with a tester form called Run Flow Step.
 You can try out each step via a UI messaging form and view the output in an alert notification.